 From Spice Girl to driven career woman, Victoria Beckham has worked hard to transform her image over the years.

-After rising to fame as part of the ‘girl power’ pop-group The Spice Girls in the 90s, Victoria went on to marry world famous heart-throb David Beckham in 1999.
+First she rose to fame as part of the ‘girl power’ pop-group The Spice Girls in the 90s.
+Then, Victoria went on to marry world famous heart-throb David Beckham in 1999.

 Finally, after four children and several attempts to disassociate herself with the ‘girl band’ image, Victoria launched her fashion line back in 2008 to rave reviews.